Conditions for getting a jobseeker's payment

 You can be disqualified from Jobseeker’s Benefit if you are aged under 55 and get a redundancy payment of more than €50,000.
 The exact length of your disqualification (up to 9 weeks) will depend on the amount of redundancy payment you receive.

-You can also be disqualified from a jobseeker’s payment if you do not co-operate with the Department of Social Protection’s identity checking procedures for issuing you with a Public Services Card.
+You can also be disqualified from a jobseeker’s payment if you do not co-operate with the Department of Employment Affairs and Social Protection’s identity checking procedures for issuing you with a Public Services Card.

-When you apply for a jobseeker’s payment you will be asked to sign a Record of Mutual Commitments (pdf) which explains your rights and responsibilities while you are getting your jobseeker’s payment from the Department of Social Protection.
+When you apply for a jobseeker’s payment you will be asked to sign a Record of Mutual Commitments (pdf) which explains your rights and responsibilities while you are getting your jobseeker’s payment from the Department of Employment Affairs and Social Protection.

-Depending on your personal profile, you may be given an appointment for a further meeting with a DSP Case Officer.
+Depending on your personal profile, you may be given an appointment for a further meeting with a DEASP Case Officer.
 At this meeting your Case Officer will discuss your options with you and agree your Personal Progression Plan to prepare you to find employment.
 You will get ongoing advice and support to help you meet the goals in your Personal Progression Plan.
-You can read about the employment services the Department of Social Protection offers to jobseekers.
+You can read about the employment services the Department of Employment Affairs and Social Protection offers to jobseekers.

 If you do not keep to the steps agreed in the Record of Mutual Commitments and the other conditions of your jobseeker’s payment, your payment can be reduced and eventually stopped altogether.
 Specifically you can be paid a penalty rate of JA or JB if you refuse or fail to: